rmawatson/flutter_isolate/README.md

 # FlutterIsolate

 A Dart isolate is roughly equivalent to a single, independent execution thread.
-In a Flutter context, creating ("spawning") an isolate allows code execution without blocking the UI thread.
-This is important for expensive or long-running tasks that would otherwise slow down the front-end.
+In a Flutter context, creating ("spawning") an isolate allows code to execute outside the main thread, which is important for running expensive/long-running tasks that would otherwise block the UI.

-However, code running in a regular Dart isolate will generally not be able to interact with Flutter plugins.
+However, code in a spawned isolate will generally not be able to interact with Flutter plugins.
 This is due to the tight integration between the platform plugin scaffolding and the main application isolate.

-The FlutterIsolate plugin fixes this to allow the creation/spawning of new isolates that can interact with other Flutter plugins.
+The FlutterIsolate plugin fixes this with the introduction of a `FlutterIsolate` class, which is a wrapper around the platform APIs for creating isolates and setting up the bindings necessary for code running in spawned isolates to communicate with Flutter plugins.

 ### FlutterIsolate API